You can use the filters to only show schemes that you are eligible for

 Specialist Advisors support businesses to analyse their skills and training needs for growth and help source the solutions and funding they require

 Succeeding Together will create the opportunity for women to get together in small groups across the county to learn new skills, develop their confidence and share their experiences of getting back into work or setting up a business.
+A number of workshops are planned starting in September 2017.

 This programme will help promote opportunities to SME's for using or developing and supplying resource efficient technologies, goods and services through events and business meetings.